How Many Hives

 When getting started in beekeeping a common question is, "How many hives do I start with?"
 Many people who are first starting out wonder if they can handle more than one hive.

-I tell you this because if you have only one hive, and something goes wrong, then you do not have any hives left!
-With a few hives, two or more, you're always able to compare hives and keep going even though you might lose one along the way.
-I'm not ashamed to admit that I've lost a few hives due to my own neglect or mismanagement.
-I'm just thankful I had a bunch of other hives to do it right with after I learned from my mistakes.
+If you have only one hive, and something goes wrong, then you do not have any hives left!
+With two hives you're always able to compare hives and keep going even though you might lose one along the way.
+I'm not ashamed to admit that early on I lost a few hives due to my own neglect or mismanagement.
+I'm just thankful I had a bunch of other hives to keep going while I learned from my mistakes.
 This is why it is better to start with multiple hives than just one.

 When people ask me how many should they start with, I usually tell them, "As many as you can afford".
 Many people who start with one or two usually call back and order more the next year.
 For those who truly enjoy beekeeping, they are always seeking ways to add more hives to their apiary.
 I realize that available space and time has to be considered.
 However, there is always a way to gain more places to place bees without having to buy land.
 Many farmers and land owners will gladly let you place your bees on their property for nothing more than a few jars of honey in return.